libbitc/libbitc/README.md

 wallet (alias "w")
 ------------------
 Specify a pathname to the wallet data file.
-Default "picocoin.wallet"
+Default "bitsy.wallet"

 AES encryption is applied to the wallet.
-Passphrase is specified via environment variable PICOCOIN_PASSPHRASE.
+Passphrase is specified via environment variable BITSY_PASSPHRASE.

 debug